opendp/opendp/docs/source/user/measurements.rst

 -------------------
 The stability histogram is used to release a category set and frequency counts, and is useful when the category set is unknown or very large.
 `make_count_by` is included here because it is currently the only transformation that `make_base_ptr` chains with.

+See the `Histograms notebook <../examples/histograms.html>`_ for code examples and more exposition.

 .. list-table::
    :header-rows: 1